desmax74/desmax74/README.md

 I’m Max.
 I am a Software Engineer from Sardinia ([:+:] 🇮🇹)

-I work at [RedHat](https://www.redhat.com) as a Senior Software Engineer in the [Kie](http://kie.org) Cloud Team
+I work at [RedHat](https://www.redhat.com) as a Senior Software Engineer in the [Trusted Content](https://github.com/trustification) team
-- I’m currently working in the Trusted Content team
+- Formerly [Kie](http://kie.org) Cloud Team on RHPAM/BA/Kogito/SonataFlow Operators
 - 💙 In love with Openshift/Kubernetes and Golang
 - Learning Rust